SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 </ul>
 ```

-The only thing left is to place the articles selector inside "app.component.html" using both tags:
+The only thing left is to place the articles selector inside the "app.component.html" file, using:

 `<app-articles></app-articles>`